Divorce Services at The Goodman Law Firm

 Contested Divorce

-When you and your spouse cannot agree on key issues like property division or custody, we guide you through the complexities of a contested divorce with skilled negotiation and advocacy.
+When you and your spouse cannot agree on key issues like property division or custody, we provide skilled negotiation and courtroom advocacy to protect your interests.

 Uncontested Divorce